Divya182026/python-ai-stt/README.md

 # python-ai-stt
-This repository is for converting speech to text using various models (cloud-based or open source) with gRPC.
+This repository is for converting speech to text using various models (cloud-based or open source) with gRPC integrated.